corkami/collisions/README.md

 Shattered exploitation was not a PDF trick, but a JPG trick in a PDF.

-It only enabled a PDF to contain a JPG-compressed object that could have 2 different contents.
+It only enabled a PDF to contain a JPG-compressed object that could have two different contents.
 Both PDFs needed to be totally identical beside.

 Note that the documents can be totally normal, and can just clip the collision JPG and display it in difference places, such as multi-page documents.